 So, you’ve graduated high school.
 You’ve received your diploma, you’re no longer forced to get up at 6 A.M. for school; you’re free…so to speak.
 Now what?

 For some, it’s already been decided for you.
 You’re going to get accepted (at this point you probably already have) into your dream school or the school that one or both of your parents attended and encouraged you to go to, to keep the tradition going.
 You’re going to major in something impressive like Biochemistry or something like that.
 And you’re going to excel, graduate, and begin an equally impressive career.
+You’ve basically already got your accommodation and you’ve got your Essential recipes for Students ready to go.
 Sounds easy, right?

 Well, it’s not always like that for everyone.
 Outside of the kids who either know exactly what they want to do after high school (college wise), and the kids that go to the school that their parents encourage them to go to, you have the undecided.
 The kids who aren’t too sure about what it is that they want to do in college, if they even want to go.